willstepp/writings/sanctum-kthadras/sk.notes.md

 * It does not know what it will find on the other side of the nebula, nor does it know how long it will take to get there, but it does know, somehow it knows, that it will be home.

-* It does not know what it will find on the other side of the nebula, nor does it know how long it will take to get there, but it does know, somehow it does know, that it will be home.
+* It does not know what it will find on the other side of the nebula, nor does it know how long it will take to get there, perhaps it will take a million years -- and yet it does know, somehow it does know, that the place it is going to will be home.

 * A danger, being chased by a predator of some kind.